mohamadAliMotlagh/searchable-flickr-app/README.md

 # searchable-flickr-app
-a searchable clean mvvm app with Flickr Api.
+a clean mvvm app with Flickr Api and modular structure

 ### **Libraries/concepts used**